Critical Changes to Commercial Trash and Recycling Collection: What You Need to Know

 Single-Use Disposable Plastics (Polystyrene) Ordinance

-This ordinance is effective January 1, 2022 and prohibits the use of certain plastic products and affects food service, retail sales, and mail packaging services.
+Effective January 1, 2022, the ordinance prohibits the use of certain plastic products and affects food service, retail sales, and mail packaging services.
 Visit the Single-Use Disposable Plastics (Polystyrene) Page to learn more.

 To learn more about the new commercial waste collection service and regulatory requirements, the City hosted virtual workshops on May 13th and May 19th, 2021.
 Click the links below to view recordings of the workshops: